xd-art/Briefer-v02/.qoder/repowiki/en/content/Backend Architecture/Data Models/ArticleFacet Model.md

   - Bulk inserts new assignments with source and confidence.
 - Confidence semantics:
   - source='manual': confidence=1.0
-  - source='auto_suggested': confidence set to a default value (e.g., 0.8) by the route.
+  - source='auto_suggested': confidence set to 0.8 by default in the route

 ```mermaid
 sequenceDiagram